DanielVisca/Store/README.md

 # Store
 This is in response to a coding challenge for Shopify's 2019 Summer Internship

+Hello :) My name is Daniel, thanks for checking out my store.
+It is definitely in its rough stages but it was fun to make so it wont be that way for long!

 <h2>Features:</h2>
 <p>
 -GraphQL API <br>